-Like my “Top 13 things not to do” page, this page is mainly intended to vent my irritation towards things that bother me on the internet.
-The topic of today is (multi)media formats and the lack of knowledge thereabout by the average person.
+Like my “Top 13 things not to do” article, this page is mainly intended to channel my irritation caused by things that bother me on the internet.
+The topic is (multi)media formats and the widespread lack of knowledge thereabout.
 Many people do not know the difference between a container format and a codec.
-Other people have some—mostly unjustified—hatred against certain media formats and try to justify this hatred with pseudo-knowledge when bashing those formats on forums and newsgroups.
-This hatred is often rooted in ignorance about the subject in question.
-Instead of descending to the same level as those people and insulting them on the same forums and newsgroups, I will now try to give a shot at re-education.
+Others have some—mostly unjustified—hatred against certain media formats and try to justify this hatred with pseudo-knowledge when bashing those formats on forums and newsgroups.
+This hatred is often rooted in ignorance.
+Instead of descending to the same level as those people and insulting them on the same forums, here I try to give a shot at education.

 Because this text is quite long, here's a summary.